Iakobs/godot-google-play-game-services-android-plugin/README.md

 ## Download and edit the android template

-To use the android plugin you will need to download an android template to your project.
+To use the android plugin you will need to download an **android template** to your project.
 This is done via the Godot editor.
 Just click `Editor` > `Manage Export Templates...` and you will see a menu to download a template for your Godot version, if you haven't done so before.

 ![Screenshot of the export template manager window in the Godot editor](docs/images/export-template-manager.png)

-This template is basically an **android gradle project** that will be used as a template when exporting your game as an android `apk` or `aar` file, and it will be installed in your `android/build` folder.
+This template is basically an **android gradle project** that will be used as a template when exporting your game as an android `apk` or `aab` file, and it will be installed in your `android/build` folder.
 There, you will find the `AndroidManifest.xml` file.
 Open it and add the following anywhere inside the `<application/>` tag:

 ```xml
 <application ...>